• Daryl Smith’s convictions were quashed on 26th August 2014 following an appeal at the High Court in Edinburgh.

-A former lifeboat crewman was jailed for four and a half years today after subjecting a teenager to a rape ordeal.
+A lifeboat crewman was jailed for four and a half years today after subjecting a teenager to a rape ordeal.

 Daryl Smith, 23, turned up unexpectedly at the victim’s home in Shetland and was let in before raping her on two occasions.